 Despite repeated bombing during WWI, Regensburg survived almost perfectly intact.
 It’s a city that war couldn’t destroy.
 Because of its well-preserved medieval center, Regensburg was listed as a UNESCO World Heritage site in 2006.

 Top Attractions and Best Things To Do In Regensburg Germany

 1. Stroll the Beautiful Old Town

-The highlight of Regensburg is exploring the old town.
+The best thing to do in Regensburg is explore the old town.
 Regensburg is incredibly picturesque and custom built for aimless wandering.

 The streets are filled with lovely churches, hidden nooks, sherbet-colored facades, and endless cafes.
 You can hang out in front of the cathedral in the Domplatz and admire its gargantuan dimensions.